50 of the oldest actors still working

 - Birthdate: June 28, 1926

 Mel Brooks' expansive, enduring career has spanned acting, comedy composing, directing, producing, and writing.
 The filmmaker's most famous comedies include "Blazing Saddles," "Robin Hood: Men in Tights," "The Producers," and "Young Frankenstein."
-He has executive producer and acting credits on 2021's computer-animated, action-adventure comedy "Blazing Samurai," and is working on the long-awaited sequel to "History of the World, Part I."
+He has executive producer and acting credits on 2021's computer-animated, action-adventure comedy "Blazing Samurai," and in 2023, he released the long-awaited sequel to "History of the World, Part I."

 Dick Van Dyke